Antoine Escoffier

-Antoine Escoffier (born 29 February 1992) is a French professional tennis player who competes on the ATP Challenger Tour.
+Antoine Escoffier (born 29 February 1992) is a French professional tennis player who competed on the ATP Challenger Tour.
 He has a career-high ATP singles ranking of world No. 135, achieved on 16 October 2023 and a doubles ranking of No. 214, achieved on 20 May 2024.
 He achieved most of his career milestones after the age of 30.

 Professional career

 2015: First ITF title

 In June 2015, Escoffier won his first ITF title in Hyderabad, India, following seven straight lost finals in the previous three years.

 2022: Grand Slam qualifying debut, Top 200 debut

 In May 2022, Escoffier played his first Grand Slam qualifying match at the French Open, losing in the first round.
 In July 2022, Escoffier made his Top 200 debut in the ATP singles ranking.

 2023: First Challenger finals, Top 150 debut

 In April 2023, Escoffier won his first ATP Challenger doubles title at the 2023 León Open partnering with Aziz Dougaz.

 In July 2023, Escoffier reached his first final on the singles Challenger Tour at the 2023 Open Castilla y León in Segovia, losing to Pablo Llamas Ruiz.